-Fast forward to 2020.
-When I moved into my first house I had this notion of going to Findley Market multiple times a week to get fresh meats and produce and cooking meals every evening.
+Fast forward to the late 50s Venus.
+When I moved into my first house in the city I had this notion of going to Findley Market multiple times a week to get fresh meats and produce and cooking meals every evening.
 I shared this concept with friends and I received great cooking for one cookbooks.
 That notion faded quickly, cooking for one sucks, but on one occasion I bought zucchini to grill in oven.
 Instead of grilling it I shredded it and made bread.
 I didn’t have my normal ingredients for it (pineapple, walnuts or raisins), but I did have tart cherries and chocolate chips and I thought chocolate covered cherries are good, so try it in the bread.
 I was on to something.
 I let my friend Carolyn Wallace, owner of The Perfect Brew, try it.
 She loved it.
 My friend Maisha tried it and said “girl you need to be selling this” and so the seed was planted.
 I met Crystal Grace, owner of Cream + Sugar Coffee House, thru catering jobs for Carolyn, so I approached her first.
 She said yes to carrying it in her shop.
 That gave me confidence to approach Mom ‘N ‘Em Coffee and Wine, located just a block from my house.
 They also liked the bread, so for months I had only three customers and sold only the Cherry-Chocolate Zucchini Bread.

 I’m so amazed and proud of what I’ve created.
 All my life I used bleached flour, but in researching ingredients I learned about the difference between bleached and unbleached and I’ve made the decision to only use King Arthur’s Unbleached All-Purpose flour in my products.
 It’s more expensive, but I think a better product, worthy of my creations.
 I’ve been a fan of Colonel De Gourmet Herbs & Spices for years.
 The recipes I researched listed spices I’ve never cooked with and yet I’m adding them to my muffins.
 Spices like ginger, cardamom, cloves, allspice, and I get them all from the Colonel.
 I was buying bulk carrots from the grocery store and Carolyn hooked me onto to Trader Joe’s Organic Carrots of Many Colors.
 I was not going for “organic”, but I love the visual presentation my carrot muffins have due to the white, yellow, purple, and orange colors their carrots provide.
-My muffins are not run of the mill.
-You won’t be disappointed.

 Where To Find Sista Girl with Skills Bakery Products